stephen-rowan/Academic-Documents/2015-04-Does-reductionism-succeed-in-explaining-how-we-can-know-things-on-the-basis-of-testimony/README.md

 # Does reductionism succeed in explaining how we can know things on the basis of testimony?

-This essay was written in April 2015 as part of a course of study in the Open University's 'A333-Key-questions-in-philosophy' module.
+This essay was written in April 2015 as part of a course of study in the Open University's 'A333-Key-questions-in-philosophy' module and received an assessment score of 90.
 The subject matter relates to 'Book-5-Knowledge-and-Reason' which concerned "the rationality of beliefs and scientific theories – the kind of rationality needed for knowledge".